 Accommodation contents insurance

 If you are renting in the private sector, we recommend you take out contents insurance.
-Information about insurance companies will be available in the Welcome Lounge when you arrive.
+Information about insurance companies can be found in our contents insurance factsheet.

 Autumn semester Study Abroad students who apply for accommodation before the application closing date of 30 June 2018 are guaranteed an offer of accommodation.

 Erasmus students for the Autumn semester are not guaranteed an offer of accommodation, though are still able to apply for University-allocated accommodation.